 - Local administrators have access only to the Personalization page of the Marketing section.

-The only differences is when you are a global administrator and access a basic or advanced setting, which is available per-site.
+The only difference is when you are a global administrator and access a basic or advanced setting, which is available per-site.
 These settings have dropdown boxes next to their names where you can select which user group they apply to.

 NOTE: You can choose to override the setting, which is configured by a local administrator, and set it to a specific value per site, or remove the per-site value and let the setting use the value shared among all sites.